tesarge/bmi_calculator/README.md

 ...How to use toFixed() to create rounded decimals

-...How to use Sass to be syntactically awesome
+...How to use Tailwind CSS to whip up a pleasing interface in a jiffy

 ...That my BMI is a bit high and that I should do some laps around the block